vivocha/appointments-scheduler-docs/README.md

 ---

-**About Action Handlers**: If set, the Appointment Scheduler calls the configured URLs corresponding to some of the steps in the Appointment lifecycle.
+**About Action Handlers**: If set, the Appointments Scheduler calls the configured URLs corresponding to some of the steps in the Appointment lifecycle.
 It does it in the following way:

 - doing a HTTP **`POST`** to configured URL
 - with **JSON body**: